supabase/terraform-provider-supabase/docs/tutorial.md

 }
 ```

-Run `terraform -chdir=module apply` and you will be prompted to enter the reference ID of an existing Supabase project.
+Run `terraform -chdir=module apply`.
+Enter the ID of your Supabase project at the prompt.
 If your local TF state is empty, your project will be imported from remote rather than recreated.

 Alternatively, you may use the `terraform import ...` command without editing the resource file.

 ## Configuring a project

-Keeping your project settings in-sync is easy with the `supabase_settings` resource.
+Use the `supabase_settings` resource to manage your project settings.

 Create `module/settings.tf` with the following contents.